 Lung involvement is usually seen on a chest x-ray or CT-scan of the chest.
 It can sometimes be confused with pneumonia.

-Signs of MPA can also appear on the skin, usually as little red dots called purpura that can look like little bruises.
+Signs of Microscopic Polyangiitis can also appear on the skin, usually as little red dots called purpura that can look like little bruises.
 These are usually found on the lower part of the body.

-When MPA affects the eyes, symptoms can include conjunctivitis (redness of the eye) or inflammation of other parts of the eye (uveitis).
+When Microscopic Polyangiitis affects the eyes, symptoms can include conjunctivitis (redness of the eye) or inflammation of other parts of the eye (uveitis).

-When MPA affects the nerves it can cause a sudden loss of strength (e.g., “foot drop” or “wrist drop”) but does not usually cause pain.
+When Microscopic Polyangiitis affects the nerves it can cause a sudden loss of strength (e.g., “foot drop” or “wrist drop”) but does not usually cause pain.
 Early diagnosis and treatment is important to avoid nerve damage.

-When MPA affect the joints, people can experience different symptoms.
+When Microscopic Polyangiitis affects the joints, people can experience different symptoms.
 Some people have obvious swelling of the joints, which can jump around from joint to joint.
 In others, they ache all over.

-Microscopic polyangiitis (MPA) can be difficult to diagnose because there are no symptoms that are unique to the disease.
+Microscopic Polyangiitis can be difficult to diagnose because there are no symptoms that are unique to the disease.
 In some cases, symptoms can appear quickly.
 Other times, they can take a while to develop (months to years).

 To diagnose the disease, a physician will take a complete history and perform a thorough physical examination.
 They will usually order blood tests, x-rays and other types of tests to confirm their diagnosis and determine which organs might be affected by the disease.